El-Zedy/GCP-Final-Project/README.md

        kubectl get services -n <namespace_name> | greb frontendservice_name

 - hit `EXTERNAL_IP:8000` on your browser
-- **Congratulation our web application is now available for users!**
+- **Congratulation our web application is now available for users!:tada::tada:**

 ## Contributing
 Contributions to this project are welcome and appreciated.
 To contribute, please follow these steps: